 As Assistant Headteacher and Raising Standards Leader, Nicola is working closely with teachers and students to ensure everyone has the best opportunity to fulfil their academic potential.

-Claire Shepherd – Assistant Headteacher
+Claire Shepherd – Acting Deputy Headteacher

 Having previously worked in Essex and Buckinghamshire, Claire Shepherd has worked in the English department at The Bicester School for 12 years.
 She has been a senior leader at the school since 2009.

 Claire was actively engaged in the implementation of the National Literacy Strategy and is a firm advocate of the view that every teacher is a teacher of literacy.
 On becoming an Advanced Skills Teacher in 2007, Claire was able to further investigate the impact of poor literacy on pupil learning and progress, developing a range of interventions and resources to support the improvement of literacy across the school.